MinaProtocol/mina/frontend/wallet/README.md

 ## Development

-The Coda Wallet is written in Reason (https://reasonml.github.io/), and built with Electron (https://electronjs.org/).
+The Mina Wallet is written in Reason (https://reasonml.github.io/), and built with Electron (https://electronjs.org/).

 ### Setup